osch/lua-mtmsg/README.md

 * **`reader:next([count])`**

   Returns next message elements from the reader.
-Returns *nil* If no more message elements are available.
+Returns nothing no more message elements are available.
 The returned elements are removed from the reader's internal list of message elements.